lhoursquentin/sed-bin/README.md

 - Incomplete features / known issues:
   - with 2 addresses, the `c` command will be executed every time for each matching line instead of only once when leaving the range
-  - sed label names conflicting with C keywords (break/continue etc.) are not handled
   - no pattern/hold space overflow checks, currently both limited to 8192 bytes as per the POSIX spec requirement.
 Going over that limit will most likely cause a segfault.